NetCordDev/NetCord/Documentation/guides/basic-concepts/sharding.md

 ## When to Shard

-Sharding becomes necessary when your bot is in more than 2,500 guilds.
+Sharding becomes necessary when your bot exceeds 2,500 guilds.
+However, it's recommended to implement sharding earlier, typically when targeting 1,000+ guilds, to ensure smoother scaling and performance.

 ## How to Shard